Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Eileen Flanagan over 2 years ago
+Eileen Flanagan almost 3 years ago

 I oppose closing schools.
 Our students need investment, not losing their schools.